368 km of historic trails

 We’re here if you want to walk through it together.

-Empty Trails / Soaring Peaks / Firelit Feasts
+Empty Trails / Soaring Peaks / Firelit Evenings

 Still with us?
 We're here if you have questions.
 If you'd like to read the full day-by-day itinerary, just say the word — we’re happy to send it your way.

-Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional — the name for the rocky mountain corridor surrounding Diamantina, in the state of Minas Gerais — was abandoned and largely forgotten by the outside world for nearly two centuries.
+Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional was largely abandoned by the outside world for nearly two centuries.

 3 UNESCO Designations